Free PDF Books

 October 12, 1847 - May 16, 1916.
 Troward was a British author, philosopher and Her Majesty's Assistant Commissioner and Divisional Judge of the North Indian Punjab.
 Troward's works had a very influential impact on Ernest Holmes, Napoleon Hill and Emmet Fox.
 Troward only had one student, Genevieve Behrand.

 Troward's contributions to the New Thought movement were recognized by his peers, and he was a founding member of the London-based New Thought group known as the "League of the Golden Key."
-He remained an influential figure in the movement until his death.
+He has remained an influential figure in the movement posthumously.

 Wallace Delois Wattles